fengnzl/Leetcode-Sync-Github-Helper/README.md

 A chrome extension powered by [vitesse-webext](https://github.com/antfu/vitesse-webext)，aims to automatically pushes you pass code to Github.
 Supported domain names includes [leetcode.com](https://leetcode.com/) and [leetcode.cn](https://leetcode.cn/)，both old and new ui versions are supported.

+The functionality is basically available and still to be improved.
+You can build an extension locally and upload it to chrome extensions to use.

 ### Folders

 - `src` - main source.